NJ auto injury & PIP/no-fault care

 Do you treat whiplash and back pain after a crash?

 Yes.
 PPSI evaluates neck pain, back pain, whiplash-type symptoms, disc-related pain, nerve symptoms, joint injuries, and soft-tissue trauma after motor vehicle accidents.
+Treatment recommendations depend on the exam, imaging when needed, and your response to care.

-Can PPSI coordinate records for my claim?
+Can PPSI coordinate records for insurance review?